EvanHerman/timeline-express/readme.txt

 == Upgrade Notice ==

-= 1.1.7.7 - January 30th, 2016 =
+= 1.1.7.8 - February 5th, 2016 =
-* Wrapped single announcement template date in `timeline_express_custom_date_format` filter to allow users to alter that, as well as the date in the timeline.
+* Upgraded font awesome library from 4.3.0 to 4.5.0.
+* Added a fallback for the font awesome library - when the CDN is not accessible for whatever reason.
+* Added CDN responses to transient to decrease page load times.
+* Included a new filter allowing users to specify a font awesome version number to load from the CDN (`timeline_express_font_awesome_version` - see other notes.).